 I could not forget to mention the swing, which entertained young and old alike.

-Once settled in our new place, it was time to take the kites, hit the beach and explore.
 We could not believe the blue sky and great weather we were experiencing in this corner of our country.

 It was so enjoyable to roam free in this vast beach,